 - Any other short-term asset

 Contrarily, non-current assets are long-term investments that are not meant to be sold, and will not be converted into cash within the year.
 They are the necessary resources a business needs to run its operations.

 Non-current assets can be both tangible and intangible and include:

 - Trademark and patents

 As we have shown, equipment is not a current asset.

 Current assets are short-term, and generate cash, whereas Equipment constitutes any technological means that are of long-term use for that business’s operations.

 They’re listed under the “non-current asset” section of the balance sheet, along with land, building, and other intangible assets such as trademarks and patents.

 If you want to have full, instant, and easy access to all of your financial tools and data, you are in luck, because cloud accounting is finally here!
 With online accounting software you can do more for less.

-Automate numerous accounting tasks such as recording journal entries, issuing invoices, generating financial statements, sending Purchase Orders, and many more.
+Automate numerous accounting tasks such as recording journal entries, issuing invoices, creating credit memos, generating financial statements, sending Purchase Orders, and many more.